Skip to main content

 Not financial advice

 This page explains the concepts and the maths behind the calculator.
 It is not personalised financial advice.
-Your circumstances will differ — consider speaking with a qualified financial adviser before making significant financial decisions.
+Your circumstances will differ, so consider speaking with a qualified financial adviser before making significant financial decisions.

 The key question: will your loan be written off?

 This completely changes the overpayment calculation.
-If your loan is on track to be written off, every pound you overpay only reduces the written-off balance — it doesn't reduce what you actually pay over your lifetime.
+If your loan is on track to be written off, every pound you overpay only reduces the written-off balance; it doesn't reduce what you actually pay over your lifetime.
 In that case, overpaying is effectively throwing money away.
+Our guide on whether to overpay your student loan works through this decision in detail.

 If your loan will be written off: don't overpay.